ychan05/money-for-masterminds/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+EPICS
+ - Authenticator: As a user I want to sign/log in so that I can access the site.
+ - Manager: As a manager I want to manage my needs so that helpers will fund them.
+ - Helper: As a helper I want to manage my funding basket so that I can contribute to needs in an organized manner.

+STORIES
+ - Get Entire Cupboard: As a developer I want to submit a request to get the cupboard so that I can update needs in the cupboard.
+ - Create New Need: As a developer I want to submit a request to create a new need (name [unique], cost, quantity, type) so that it is added to the cupboard.
+ - Delete Single Need: As a developer I want to submit a request to delete a single need so that it is no longer in the cupboard.
+ - Get Single Need: As a developer I want to submit a request to get a single need so that I can access the cost, quantity, and type.
+ - Search for Needs: As a developer I want to submit a request to get the needs in the cupboard whose name contains the giveen text, so that I have access to only that subset of needs.
+ - Update a Need: As a developer I want to submit a request to get the entire cupboard so that I have acceses to all of the needs for the organization.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._